natenka/pyneng-book-en/docs/source/book/Part_IV.rst

 IV.
-Data writing and transferring
+Data writing and transmission
 ############################

-This part of the book covers data writing and transferring.
+This part of the book covers data writing and transmission.
 Data can be, for example:

 -  command output
 -  processed output of commands as dictionary, list or similar